bk-garage/fullstack-solution-template-for-agentcore/README.md

 With GASP as a starting point and development framework, delivery scientists and engineers will accelerate their development process and deliver production quality AgentCore code following architecture and security best practices without having to learn any frontend or infrastructure (cdk) code.

-## GASP User Setup
+## Getting Started

-If you are a delivery scientist or engineer who wants to use GASP to build a full stack application, this is the section for you.
+If you are a delivery scientist or engineer who wants to use GASP to build a full stack application, follow these steps:

-TODO: write this section, including stuff like:
-* describe how to set up their coding assistant with the right context and/or recommended MCP servers, make sure it describes the method for all common assistants (Q CLI, Cline, Kiro at a minimum).
-* start by forking this repo
+### 1. Set Up Your Development Environment

+**Configure Your AI Coding Assistant**

+GASP comes pre-configured for popular AI coding assistants:
+- **Amazon Q CLI**: Automatically uses `.amazonq/` configuration
+- **Cline**: Automatically uses `.clinerules` configuration
+- **Kiro**: Automatically uses `.kiro/` configuration

+No additional setup is required - your coding assistant will automatically have access to GASP's development guidelines and best practices.

+### 2. Fork and Clone

+1. Fork this repository to your own workspace
+2. Clone your fork locally
-* recommend looking at the [samples repository](https://code.aws.dev/proserve/genaiid/reusable-assets/genaiid-agentcore-starter-pack-samples) and optionally cloning one or two if it has characteristics that align with what they are trying to do
+3. Review the [samples repository](https://code.aws.dev/proserve/genaiid/reusable-assets/genaiid-agentcore-starter-pack-samples) for examples that align with your use case

+### 3. Deploy Out-of-the-Box

-* deploy GASP out-of-the-box to make sure that works
+Before customizing, deploy GASP as-is to ensure everything works:
-* point users towards development best practice READMEs which e.g. explain to deploy the UI locally for quick UI development
+1. Follow the [deployment guide](docs/DEPLOYMENT.md) to deploy the baseline system
+2. Verify the frontend loads and authentication works
+3. Test the basic chat functionality

+### 4. Customize for Your Use Case

+Once the baseline is working:
+- Modify the agent patterns in `patterns/` for your specific AI logic
+- Customize the React frontend in `frontend/src/` as needed
+- Update infrastructure in `infra-cdk/` if required
+- Refer to development best practices in the `docs/` directory

 ## GASP Baseline System